JoshOrndorff/recipes/text/fixed-point.md

 saying we'll omit the decimal point when talking about money and all agree that "1995" actually _means_ 19.95 €.
-This is exactly how Substrate's [Balances pallet](https://substrate.dev/rustdocs/v2.0.0/pallet_balances/index.html) works, a tradition that's been in blockchain since Bitcon.
+This is exactly how Substrate's [Balances pallet](https://substrate.dev/rustdocs/v2.0.0/pallet_balances/index.html) works, a tradition that's been in blockchain since Bitcoin.
 In our example we will treat 16 bits as integer values, and 16 as fractional, just as substrate-fixed's `U16F16` did.

 If you're rusty or unfamiliar with place values in the